fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 </table>
 ~~~

 **NixOS** is a reproducible Linux distribution that is configured using files written in a special-made purely functional programming language called Nix.
 While it is purely functional, it does incorporate a few syntactic elements from shell script.
 It also uses a package manager called Nix; Nix installs each package to its own unique directory within `/nix/store`.
 It then sets up symlinks and environment variables to ensure that each piece of software is able to find all libraries, binaries and alike that it depends on.
 Nix packages are also specified using files written in the Nix language.
-Nix and NixOS started out as a research project by Dutch software engineering student Eelco Dolsta.
+Nix and NixOS started out in the early 2000s as a research project by then software engineering student Eelco Dolsta.

 Its chief system configuration file is `/etc/nixos/configuration.nix` and this file largely uniquely determines the root file system of the distribution.
 This is why the system is reproducible, as the root file system of two NixOS systems built with the same configuration file will be largely the same.
 This is with the exception that if additional packages are installed using user configuration files or running `nix-env -i <package>` they will be installed under `/nix/store`.
 Whenever one wants changes to the aforementioned system configuration file to come into effect, one runs `nixos-rebuild switch` (as root) and the new configuration is built.
 The old configuration is also kept and when users boot the system they can boot the new configuration (which is the default), or the old configuration.
 NixOS also keeps even older configurations, if they exist, although naturally this uses disk space so there is a command to remove older configurations (`nix-collect-garbage -d`) to free up disk space.